-- 4 May residents go to bed at a time of their choice? - 5 May residents rise when they like? - 6 Subject to treatment considerations, may residents wash and dress when they choose? - 7 May residents who are able make drinks when they like? - 8 May residents go to bed when they fancy a nap?
+- 4 May residents go to bed at a time of their choice? - 5 May residents rise when they like? - 6 Subject to treatment considerations, may residents wash and dress when they choose? - 7 May residents who are able make drinks when they like? - 8 May residents go and lie down when they fancy a nap?